hydrosolutions/irrigation-mapper-Switzerland/README.md

 =======
 # Irrigation Mapper Switzerland

-A comprehensive irrigation mapping and agricultural water demand assessment framework developed for the Swiss Federal Office for the Environment (BAFU).
+A comprehensive irrigation mapping and agricultural water demand assessment framework developed for the Swiss Federal Office for the Environment (FOEN).
 This project combines satellite-based evapotranspiration data with land-use information to identify irrigated fields, quantify irrigation water consumption, and provide municipality- and canton-level irrigation statistics for Switzerland.

-This repository contains the operational workflow developed for the BAFU study *«Satellitenfernerkundung zur Erfassung bewässerter Flächen und Bewässerungsmengen in der Schweiz - Validierung und methodische Weiterentwicklung am Beispiel des Bibertals im Kanton Schaffhausen»* (hydrosolutions GmbH, 2025).
-The workflow corresponds to the methods documented in the BAFU report and will be updated as the operational methodology evolves.
+This repository contains the operational workflow developed for the FOEN study *«Satellitenfernerkundung zur Erfassung bewässerter Flächen und Bewässerungsmengen in der Schweiz - Validierung und methodische Weiterentwicklung am Beispiel des Bibertals im Kanton Schaffhausen»* (hydrosolutions GmbH, 2025).
+The workflow corresponds to the methods documented in the FOEN report and will be updated as the operational methodology evolves.

 ---